 - Rotate the bow into the correct position and smooth/fluff the bow shape/if as needed.

 As promised, here’s a look at the same sewing techniques used to create a similar bow tie and accessory set with the original plaid fabric.
 There are a few subtle design differences.
 Since this lightweight material was prone to ravelling, I pre-finished the side raw edges instead of joining raw and concealing them in the middle of the loop.
 Everything is still hidden under the sleeve.
 Easy peasy.
 I also sewed and wrapped the middles with thread instead of using a removeable elastic.

-The simple sleeves and fancy dress collar were made with the same design and techniques as above.
-Since I was using up the last of the leftover plaid fabric, I made two ties.
+The simple slides and fancy dress collar were made with the same design and techniques as above.
+Since I was using up the last of the leftover plaid fabric, I made two bow ties.
 Note the big difference in look between the two ties based upon how the fabric was cut relative to the pattern of the material.